Krassnig/CodeDraw/INTRODUCTION.md

 For example, you can read the currently used color by calling the `getColor()` method and change the color by calling the `setColor(Color newColor)` method.
 `setCorner(Corner newCorner)` changes the way corners of lines and shapes are drawn.
+To change the radius of the corner on squares and rectangles the `setCornerRadius(double cornerRadius)` property can be used.
 `setLineWidth(double newLineWidth)` can be used to change the thickness of lines, and the thickness of the outlines of shapes.